princomp/princomp.github.io/source/docs/about/dev_guide.md

 - in the `markdown+emoji` format, that is, [in pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), using the [emoji](https://pandoc.org/MANUAL.html#extension-emoji) [extension](https://pandoc.org/MANUAL.html#extensions)),
 - using the [pandoc-include](https://github.com/DCsunset/pandoc-include) filter,
-- and a [custom](https://github.com/princomp/princomp.github.io/tree/main/source/templates/filters) filter that sets all the [code blocks](https://github.com/princomp/princomp.github.io/blob/main/source/templates/filters/default-code-class-block.lua), or [all the code block and inline code](https://github.com/princomp/princomp.github.io/blob/main/source/templates/filters/default-code-class-block-inline.lua)'s syntax highlighting to C# by default.
+- and using [custom](https://github.com/princomp/princomp.github.io/tree/main/source/templates/filters) filters that sets all the [code blocks](https://github.com/princomp/princomp.github.io/blob/main/source/templates/filters/default-code-class-block.lua), or [all the code block and inline code](https://github.com/princomp/princomp.github.io/blob/main/source/templates/filters/default-code-class-block-inline.lua)'s syntax highlighting to C# by default.

 Because of the way the markdown is processed, please refrain from using the `“` and `”` characters: pandoc will automatically convert `"` into language-appropriate quotes for us.